 Sheath: The package contains a high-quality leather sheath.
 Although, the sheath doesn’t have many carrying options yet it’s good for convenient carry.
 The sheath looks cool due to its unique handmade design.

 The Condor Golok is an Indonesian design that embraces quirky handle design and perfect balance.
-The uniqueness of Golok machete is the blade thickness.
+The uniqueness of the Golok machete is the blade thickness.
 It combines the chopping power of an axe and the slicing ability of a machete.
 I used it to chop some hedges down, and the blade held up.
-Indeed, it’s a best all-around machete
+Indeed, it’s the best all-around machete.

 Sheath: The package contains a high-quality leather sheath.
 The swivel belt loop allows free movement.
 No retention loop is needed as the sheath itself is thick and tight enough to hold the machete tightly.

 Schrade has been producing outdoor cutting tools at a great price for over a century.
-This Kukri Machetehas been tested and found good for camping, hiking, executing bushcraft, and would work great in any survival kit.
+This Kukri Machete has been tested and found good for camping, hiking, and executing bushcraft, and would work great in any survival kit.